Type your tag names separated by a space and hit enter

-- Gram-negative (GN) rod, E. coli member of Enterobacteriaceae: human strains may be: (1) commensal bowel flora, (2) intestinal pathogenic (enteric/diarrheogenic), (3) extraintestinal pathogenic.
+- Aerobic, gram-negative (GN) rod, E. coli is a member of Enterobacteriaceae: human strains may be: (1) commensal bowel flora, (2) intestinal pathogenic (enteric/diarrheogenic), (3) extra-intestinal pathogenic.

 - Predominant GN in composition of normal human colonic flora.